Vegan salads are healthy, easy to make, and delicious.

 Necessary Kitchen Items

-So how do you elevate your salads from OK to amazing?
+So, how do you elevate your salads from OK to amazing?
 To start, if you want to make outstanding salads that include lettuce and other greens, you must have a contraption known as a salad spinner.
-These whirring devices may seem like yet another of those gimmicky kitchen gadgets that never quite work as advertised, but the truth is they are indispensable to making a fantastic salad.
+These whirring devices may seem like yet another of those gimmicky kitchen gadgets that never quite work as advertised, but the truth is that they are indispensable to making a fantastic salad.

 In fact, a salad spinner is right up there with a chef’s knife, a skillet, and a cutting board as items no kitchen should be without.
 Why are they a crucial tool for salad preparation?
 It stems from the fact that oil and water don’t mix—so if your lettuce and greens are even slightly wet, your salad dressing will slide off your veggies quicker than rain off a raincoat.
 Since the dressing won’t cling to your vegetables, you’ll end up with a watery pool of dressing on your plate.
 Blech.